Trade directory · Glendale metro · Arizona

 Inspection Schedule

-Rough-in inspection before covering work, final inspection after completion.
-Schedule 24 hours in advance through City of Glendale.
-Additional inspections may be required for service upgrades.
+Rough-in inspection after wiring installation, final inspection after completion.
+Schedule inspections 24 hours in advance through city portal.
+Re-inspection fees apply for failed inspections.

 §4